 We will be designing a curriculum entitlement for students, which highlights the importance of the arts, which develops skills as well as knowledge and aims for a ‘Whole Education’.

 Teaching should encompass a whole range of experiences for the students that combine skills, personal qualities and knowledge as demonstrated below.

 There will be the opportunity to have additional time for English or mathematics, for those who need it.
 We do this in the full knowledge that further and higher education, as well as many employment opportunities, requires students to have attained a good level (GCSE grade 5 or higher) of literacy and numeracy.
-One clear way of adding this opportunity is to add a Period 6 to the school day for all Year 11sl
+One clear way that we have achieved this is by adding a Period 6 to the school day for all Year 11s.